Preventing Fraud, Waste, or Abuse in Your Department

 - An official at the University

-If you are a supervisor, department head, or campus official and you receive a report of fraud, waste or abuse, do not investigate, but contact Audit and Consulting Services at (615) 898-2914 for further assistance.
+If you are a supervisor, department head, or campus official and you receive a report of a dishonest act, do not investigate, but rather contact Audit and Consulting Services at (615) 898-2914 for further assistance.

-When the Office of Audit and Consulting Services receives allegations of fraud, waste or abuse by an employee, outside contractor, or vendor, it is required to conduct an investigation.
+When the Office of Audit and Consulting Services receives allegations of dishonesty or possible waste or abuse by an employee, outside contractor, or vendor, it is required to conduct an investigation.

 In an investigation, objectives include verifying the facts, maintaining objectivity and confidentiality, determining responsibility, and recommending corrective actions to help ensure that similar actions do not occur in the future.